gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 Which is pretty cool if you ask me, given that:

-- All of that works for all versions of Go, no need to wait for a new version
+- All of that works for all versions of Go, even the very first one, and no need to upgrade to a new version
 - No need to ask the Go maintainers to add one more metric or profile we need
 - No need to change and recompile the application
 - No overhead when not running, and safe to use in production.